 Supporting someone who is self-harming can be a long process with many ups and downs.
 Taking care of yourself will enable you to stay involved for longer and to keep well.
-See How to cope as a carer for more information.
+See How to cope when supporting someone else for more information.

 Helpful things to put in place are:

 having clear boundaries about how much and what sort of support you can offer

 finding out what other support is available

 getting support and information for yourself – Young Minds offers support for parents, and Sane and Self-injury Support run support services for people concerned about someone else's mental health.
 You may find it helpful to try a talking treatment if you are finding things difficult.